boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 ## Creating a user account (since `v4.10`)

 Certain features of SIRIUS require access to our webservices; this includes structure elucidation with CSI:FingerID and CANOPUS.
 From version `4.10` on, use of these features requires to create a user account.
 The easiest way is via the GUI.
-Open `Webservice -> Account settings`.
+Open `Webservice -> Account`.
 Click on `Create Account` and enter an email address and password.
-Verify your email address.
+Verify your email address with the link that will be sent to your inbox.
 Finally, click on `Log in` and log in with your credentials.

 To login from the CLI use the following command: